joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## Post Agent
-A Post Agent receives events from other agents (or runs periodically), merges those events with the Liquid-interpolated contents of payload, and sends the results as POST (or GET) requests to a specified url.
-To skip merging in the incoming event, but still send the interpolated payload, set no_merge to true.
+A Post Agent receives events from other agents (or runs periodically), merges those events with the Liquid-interpolated contents of `payload`, and sends the results as POST (or GET) requests to a specified url.
+To skip merging in the incoming event, but still send the interpolated payload, set `no_merge` to `true`.

 ## Twitter Action Agent